lbc1013/SDC-Product/README.md

 | GET          | /products/:product_id         | Returns all product level information for a specified product id
 | GET          | /products/:product_id/styles  | Returns the all styles available for the given product
 | GET          | /products/:product_id/related | Returns the id's of products related to the product specified

-## Usage

-- You can test the api by sending curl commands or a service to send requests for you such as [Postman](https://www.postman.com/).
-- Alternatively, you could install one of the front end clients and direct it to this api in order to fully use it.

 ## Testing
 I used the <b>Artillery</b> for the local stress test and the <b>Loader.io</b> for the cloud-based load test.